 B12 Mail Handlers temporarily detailed to a supervisory position (204b) or detailed to an EAS position may not bid on or be assigned to any vacant mail handler duty assignments while so detailed.
 However, nothing contained herein shall be construed to preclude such temporarily detailed employees from voluntarily terminating a 204b or EAS detail and returning to their craft position.
-After returning to the craft position, such employees may exercise their right to bid on vacant mail handler craft duty assignments.
+After returning to the craft position for one (1) continuous pay period, such employees may exercise their right to bid on vacant mail handler craft duty assignments.

 The duty assignment of a full-time or part-time regular mail handler detailed to an EAS position or a supervisory position, including a supervisory training program, in excess of 120 consecutive days shall be declared vacant and shall be posted for bid in accordance with this Article.
 Under such circumstances, the employee shall not be eligible to re-bid the next posting of that assignment.
-Upon return to the craft, the mail handler will become an unassigned full-time or part-time regular mail handler with a fixed schedule.
+Upon return to the craft, the mail handler will become an unassigned full-time or parttime regular mail handler with a fixed schedule.
 A mail handler temporarily detailed to an EAS position or supervisory position will not return or be returned to the craft solely to circumvent the provisions of Section 12.3B12.
-An employee detailed to an EAS position or supervisory position must return to the craft for a minimum of one (1) continuous pay period to prevent circumvention of the intent of this provision.
+An employee detailed to an EAS position or supervisory position must return to the craft for a minimum of one (1) continuous pay period to prevent circumvention of the intent of this provision, and for purposes of bidding must complete this one (1) continuous pay period prior to submitting a bid.

 Form 1723, Notice of Assignment, shall be used in detailing mail handlers to temporary supervisor positions (204b) or EAS detailed positions.
-The Employer will provide the Union at the local level with a copy of Form(s) 1723 showing the beginning and ending of all such details.
+The Employer will provide the Union at the installation level with a copy of Form(s) 1723 showing the beginning and ending of all such details.